Isotropic Cellular Automata: the DDLab iso-rule paradigm: input-frequency histogram (IFH)

 \enlargethispage{3ex}

-While iterating CA space-time patterns, DDLab is able to keep track of the frequency of rule-table lookups in a moving window of time-steps\cite[EDD:32.12.3]{EDD} by means of a dynamic ``input-frequency'' histogram (also know as ``lookup-frequency'').
+While iterating CA space-time patterns, DDLab is able to keep track of the frequency of rule-table lookups in a moving window of time-steps by means of a dynamic ``input-frequency'' histogram (IFH)\cite[EDD:31.5]{EDD}.
 This applies to any rule type.
-For complex rules the histogram reveals the key inputs (or lookups) that maintain gliders and glider-guns, as well as those that are rarely or never visited.
-Figures~\ref{histograms for Life, Eppstein, SapinR}, \ref{histograms for Variant, Precursor, Sayab} show examples for iso-rules generated by the glider-guns shown alongside.
-The moving window can be any size but here it is set to 100 time-steps to allow the histogram to stabilise.
-The input-frequency is the proportion of each iso-group in this window, and is represented by bar height.
+For complex rules the IFH reveals the key inputs (neighborhoods or iso-groups) that maintain gliders and glider-guns, as well as those that are rarely or never visited.

+Figures~\ref{histograms for Life, Eppstein, SapinR} and \ref{histograms for Variant, Precursor, Sayab} show IFH examples for iso-rules generated by the glider-guns shown alongside.
+The moving window can be any size but here it is set to 100 time-steps to allow the IFH to stabilise.
+The input-frequency is the fraction of each iso-group in this window, and is represented by bar height.
 The order of bars follows the iso-rule index, from all 1's (left) to all 0's (right), and a missing bar denotes iso-groups that have not been visited.

-There are two types of histogram plots: either the actual frequency but (possibly) amplified to show up small bars of rarely visited iso-groups while the most visited are subject to a maximum cut-off, or alternatively a log$_2$ frequency plot to clearly show all bars but still distinguishes between rare and frequent.
-There are also two types of space-time pattern presentation: cells colored according to their actual values, or colored\footnote{Matching bar/cell colors cycle through 14 contrasting colors, which can be shuffled.} according to the histogram bar responsable for a given cell, as in these figures.
-These alternatives are toggled on-th-fly.
+The bar height can be represented in two ways: either the actual frequency but (possibly) amplified to show up small bars of rarely visited iso-groups while the most visited are subject to a maximum cut-off, or alternatively as log$_2$ frequency to clearly show all bars but still distinguishes between rare and frequent.
+There are also two types of space-time pattern presentation: cells colored according to their actual values, or colored\footnote{Matching bar/cell colors cycle through 14 contrasting colors, which can be shuffled.} according to the IFH bar responsible for a given cell, as in these figures.
+These alternatives are toggled on-the-fly.

 Figures~\ref{histograms for Life, Eppstein, SapinR} and \ref{histograms for Variant, Precursor, Sayab} show histograms for the the binary $v2k9$ glider-gun iso-rules in figure~\ref{significant binary iso-rules} on a 3$\times$3 Moore neighborhood with 102 iso-groups.
 The Sayab histogram is shown both according to actual frequency, and according to log$_2$ frequency which will be employed in further examples.